ksator/junos-automation-with-ansible/README.md

 #####Config file for ansible:
 There is an ansible.cfg file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).
-It refers to the inventory file: So, despite ithe inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.
+It refers to our inventory file (hosts): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 #####Installation instructions: